chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 The role was classic product management, interacting with a large group of stakeholders at a big company, as well as managing several vendors.
 I also got quite a bit of experience designing and deploying Google Cloud Platform AI / ML services in a B2B context.

-The job was my introduction to the AI space, but the more I learned the more I wanted to get really hands-on.
+The job was my introduction to the AI space, and regularly meeting with companies that were applying AI was a great opportunity to view the landscape of activity.
+But the more I learned the more I wanted to get really hands-on.
 In June of 2023 I left Verizon to dig into AI full-time. [[Leaving Verizon|Here's the skinny on that move]].

 # Perfect Sense (Brightspot)